Is Full Moon Features good?

 Offline viewing

 On-demand streaming services don’t offer cloud DVR, but Full Moon Features has the next best thing: downloads for offline viewing.
 This is extra handy when you’re traveling.
-Just don’t forget to download only on your home Wi-Fi network so you don’t use up your mobile data.
+Be sure to download on your home Wi-Fi network to avoid using up your mobile data.

 Supported devices